 The table should look colorful and appetizing, as Moroccans express their love through food.

-Moroccan side dishes are VERY delicious and compete with the famous Moroccan tagines and stews.
+Moroccan side dishes are VERY delicious and compete with the popular Moroccan tagines and stews.
 When you are at a Moroccan table, you will find yourself reaching to the side dishes as often as you are reaching to the main dish.

 The Best Moroccan Side Dishes to Try